The Big Pants (final)

 He was going to get himself, tomorrow, a cheeseburger, some curly fries, maybe a milkshake.
 And coffee.

 Jake Messerman and Paul were walking Perry, down there by the chicken house.
 Putting it like that was probably uncharitable.
 Jackie, Tom thought, would call me on it.
 She thinks I’m the obnoxious guy.
 Well, I am…I always end up being.
 Why is that?

 No, I’m jealous, he concluded.
 Jealous of Perry, who’s ten times worse off than me.
 He reconsidered.
 Maybe, in some ways, Perry wasn’t.
 He had his own place.
 He worked in customer service, sitting home taking help desk calls for three or four companies.
 I gotta ask Perry, Tom counselled himself, how much he’s making.

 He saw Luisa was with them, too.
 All day, the Messermans had been pulling a few of the twenty aside, asking for a private talk.
-Being what he was, a telephone goon, Tom’s first accounting for this had been money troubles.
+Being what he was, a telephone goon, Tom’s first accounting for this had been rubber checks.
 But the chosen were going around now beaming, and smugly.

 “Hey, John,” he called out.

 John strolled over, eyebrow raised.